Guides/Keyboards·beginner·8 min read

 Tip

-Buying caps for an existing board
+Buying caps for a board you own

 More keyboards guides